roccotsi/oled-weather-display/README.md

 # oled-weather-display
-Displays weather information with an ESP8266 (NodeMCU)
+Displays weather information with an ESP8266 (NodeMCU) on an OLED display

 Used hardware:
 * Nodemcu (ESP8266 board)